ansys/pyansys-dev-guide/doc/source/getting-started/abbr.rst

 **PCBN**

-Polycrystalline Cubic Boron Nitride: A cutting tool used in the machining of extremely hard or abrasive materials.
-The `PyMAPDL example <https://examples.mapdl.docs.pyansys.com/technology_showcase_examples/techdemo-28/ex_28-tecfricstir.html>`_, on simulating the FSW (friction stir welding) process mentions this tool.
+Polycrystalline cubic boron nitride: A super-abrasive material that is used to make cutting tool for machining extremely hard materials.
+This tool is used in FSW (friction stir welding).

 **PEP8**